B4sicallyF0x/HawOptimizer/README.md

 -Extract the .zip

--Run WinOptimizer as Administrator
+-Run every script you want as Administrator

+-Let it run, and when you finish, reboot Windows.

+# How to run P607 Script?

+-Go to "P607 Script", and open *HawOptimizer.cmd* as admin.

--Let it run, and answer the questions with yes or no.
+-Answer the questions with yes or no. If you are not sure, answer no.

+-When you finish, reboot Windows.

 # What Does This Do?
 **This script tweaks:**